flutter/website/using-packages.md

 }
 ```

-1. Run the app (or restart it, if you already had it running before adding the plugin).
+1. Run the app (or stop and restart it, if you already had it running before adding the plugin).
 When you click the 'Show Flutter homepage' you should see the phone's default browser open, and the Flutter homepage appear.